Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Experimental Evaluation

 \subsection{Reproducibility}

 We share the codes used for the given experiments at \url{http://bit.ly/1RCNlwR}.
-The values of $\alpha$ and $\lambda$ in Equation (\ref{eq:j11}) that give best results are 0.1 and 0.5 respectively.
+The values of $\alpha$ and $\lambda$ (Equation \ref{eq:j11}) were tuned over a validation set, and were found to be 0.1 and 0.5 respectively.
 In case of ConSE, we use a multi-class logistic regression classifier for predicting class probabilities.
 The values of parameter T (i.e. number of top-T nearest embeddings for a given instance) in ConSE that gave best result was 5.
 The dimensionality of the learned property embeddings in the experiments was 10.
+The code for SSE was obtained from the matlab demo shared by the authors on their web-page.